+There are 1,025 Pokémon now, and just like the real world, if you don’t like one, there are plenty more fish in the sea.
+Literally.
 Our list of the best fish Pokémon trawls the seas of the Pokémon world and fishes up some top-tier scalyfellas.
-We’ve got some Pokémon which are just… a fish, we’ve got weirder swimmers that represent the monstrosities at the bottom of the ocean, and bizarrely, we still don’t have a dolphin?
+We’ve got some Pokémon which are just… a fish, we’ve got weirder swimmers that represent the monstrosities at the bottom of the ocean, and we finally have a dolphin!
 Yes, I know dolphins aren’t fish.
-You Pokémon are different, and if you think I’m not putting Wailmer on this list then you’re sorely mistaken.
+Pokémon are different, and if you think I’m not putting Wailmer on this list then you’re sorely mistaken.

-For more great Pokémon guides, be sure to check out our articles covering Pokémon Sword and Shield mystery gift codes, the best monkey Pokémon, the best cat Pokémon, and find even more lovely puppy pals with our guide to the best dog Pokémon.
+For more great Pokémon guides, be sure to check out our articles covering Pokémon Scarlet and Violet mystery gift codes, the best monkey Pokémon, cat Pokémon, bear Pokémon, and find even more lovely puppy pals with our guide to the best dog Pokémon.

 Let’s dive into our list of the best fish Pokémon.

 The original and possibly still the best, Magikarp, was something of a joke back in the early days.
-A trainer would sell you one in Pokémon Red and Blue, a deal that felt like a scam when you realised this little orange guy could only splash around and was pretty much helpless in battle.
-Luckily it gets the best glow-up in Pokémon, as this often underestimated fish transforms into the terrifying and powerful Gyarados with a bit of love and patience.
+A trainer would sell you one in Pokémon Red and Blue, a deal that felt like a scam when you realized this little orange guy could only splash around and was pretty much helpless in battle.
+Luckily it gets the best glow-up in Pokémon, as this often underestimated gen 1 Pokémon fish transforms into the terrifying and powerful Gyarados with a bit of love and patience.

 Secondly, Feebas evolves into the serpentine and seriously cool Milotic, a bulky water type that brings to mind the sirens from old sailors’ stories.
 Having a Milotic on your team back in the day was a real badge of pride, and it had the stats to match the effort put in to find and evolve one.